shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 }
 ```

-First you should check if there is a bundle in your cart.
+First you check if there is a bundle in your cart.
 For this you can use the `filterType` method of the `LineItemCollection`.
 ```php
 // collect all bundle in cart
 $bundleLineItems = $original->getLineItems()->filterType('swagbundle');
 ```

-If there are no bundles in your cart, you can already exit here:
+If there are no bundles in your cart, you can already exit here, there's nothing to do for your plugin.
 ```php
 // no bundles in cart? exit
 if (\count($bundleLineItems) === 0) {